mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 I also received a clock from my mother.
 It is much more ornate and the chime is louder and more melodious.
 It's clockworks are hidden inside the case and when it rings the hour, it is much more demanding of attention and keeps everyone awake.
 We don't wind the alarm anymore but I can hear it tick-tock all the way downstairs.
 My mother waited up late at night for me to come home from a night of youthful disobedience, her clock has the same late-night presence.

 I fiddle with email for a moment, then go downstairs for a snack.
-I keep a jar of pickled Brussels sprouts for this sort of thing.
-Janell hates Brussels sprouts, so I enjoy the treat without feeling the need to save some for her.
+I keep a jar of pickled Spicy Brussels sprouts for this sort of thing.
+Janell hates them, so I enjoy the treat without feeling the need to save some for her.

 I pour a glass of water and head back to the stairs, passing the living room.
 I glance over, and see Greta sitting in the red chair.
 Both her and the chair seem to be content.